nickolasrm-UFRRJ/Breathe/README.md

 ![Ranges preview](https://github.com/nickolasrm-UFRRJ/Breathe/blob/main/screenshots/ranges.gif?raw=true)

 ### Enemies:
-Enemies are object that move through the path from the start point to the end point that should be destroyed by turrets, otherwise, they can reach an endpoint enabling the player to lose the game.
+Enemies are objects that move through the path from the start point to the end point.
+They have to be destroyed by turrets, otherwise, they can reach an endpoint, enabling the player to lose the game.
 Enemies vary on speed, health, number of sides, color, and coins.
 Their specification is described below:

 | Name    | Health | Speed | Nof sides | Color  | Coins |